katerlloyd/data_structures_tutorial/2-sets.md

 rocket_ship_models_set.remove("L-74 Titan")
 ```

-Notice how the order of the modles is not taken into account with a set.
+Notice how the order of the models is not taken into account with a set.
 Here is the new assortment of models:

 ```python
 rocket_ship_models_set = {"T-13 Lander", "L-75 Titan", "R-26 Surveyor", "V-51 Fox", "D-47 Echo", "W-19 Pegasus", "X-98 Jet"}